davidjgoss/davidjgoss.co/about.md

 permalink: /about/
 ---

-I'm David Goss, a 31-year-old British software engineer living in Milton Keynes.
-Currently I lead a development team at a company specialising in auto and asset finance.
-[Read my full CV](/cv/).
+I'm David Goss, a British software engineer.
+I lead a development team at a company specialising in auto and asset finance.
+Day-to-day I mostly work with Java, Spring, Hibernate, Maven, npm and Angular.

-I was originally a front-end developer, and while I still enjoy that the most I'm basically full stack now - I work at a Java shop, but I'm not all that fussy about server-side stacks.
-I'm especially interested in code quality, build tools and CI/CD, and performance.

 I use this personal site to write irregularly about software development.
 Other than here, you can find me in all the obvious places --- having opinions on [Twitter](http://twitter.com/davidjgoss), sharing code on [GitHub](http://github.com/davidjgoss), and answering questions on [StackOverflow](http://stackoverflow.com/users/2235953/david-goss).